Market intelligence for international student recruitment from ICEF

 Which destinations are popular?

 While the US higher education system boasts the most Colombian students (just over 10,200 in 2024/25), growth has stalled, with the number of students increasing by only +0.9% from 2023/24 to 2024/25.
-The Trump administration’s immigration policies have a major deterrent effect.
+The Trump administration’s immigration policies have had a major deterrent effect.
 A UCLA analysis found that nine out of ten ICE arrests in the first six months of Trump’s second administration were Latinos.
-While Colombians were not among the most targeted of Latinos, the overall trend is naturally worrisome.
+While Colombians are not among the most targeted of Latinos, the overall trend is naturally worrisome.

 Despite Canada’s enduring popularity among Colombian students, visa policies are making it difficult for Colombians to make it to Canada for studies.
 Only about 5,800 study permits were issued to Colombians in 2025, down from just over 10,400 in 2023.